janluke/iccas-dataset/README.md

 _[Leggilo in italiano](README.it.md)._

-**NOTICE:** since the script used for automating the generation and deploy of new datasets stopped working after changes introduced in new pdf reports and given that I've not observed much interest in this data (and I lost interest myself), **this dataset won't see any update in the future.**
+**NOTICE:** since the script used for automating the generation and deployment of new datasets stopped working after changes introduced in new pdf reports and given that I've not observed much interest in this data (and I lost interest myself), **this dataset won't see any update in the future.**